isomerpages/enterprisesg-fha/pages/Growers Agri Pte Ltd.md

 		</div>
 		<div style="flex: 1 1 58%; display: block; margin-left: 3px" class="card-sgds">
 			<h4 style="text-transform: uppercase; color: black;"><b>Growers Agri Pte Ltd</b></h4>
-			<p>Growers Agri is a leading agrifood company headquartered in Singapore, with operations in Vietnam, Indonesia and Cambodia.
-The company specializes in contract farming and processing premium-quality rice varieties, including Jasmine Rice, Medium Grain Calrose Rice, and Sushi Rice.
-Beyond rice, Growers Agri is also actively involved in the trading and distribution of sugar, wheat flour, and a diverse array of consumer food products such as noodles, instant noodles, and rice vermicelli.</p>
-			<p>With a strong distribution network, Growers Agri's products are available both locally in Singapore and globally, reaching key markets in North America, Europe, the Middle East, Australia, and select regions of Asia.
-The company has a notable presence in numerous prominent supermarket chains in many of these global markets.</p>
-			<p>Driven by a commitment to sustainability, Growers Agri fosters a harmonious balance between humanity, business, and the environment.
-Their rice product offerings meet stringent quality standards, ensuring they are free from Maximum Residue Levels (MRL) while promoting healthier lifestyles.
-This focus on sustainability and quality enables Growers Agri to deliver exceptional value to customers, aligning with their mission to enhance ecological health and consumer well-being.</p>
+			<p>Growers Agri Pte Ltd is a Singapore-based agrifood company specializing in contract farming and processing of premium quality rice in Vietnam, Thailand, and India.
+With a commitment to providing the finest quality rice, we have established ourselves as a trusted supplier in the industry.</p>
 			<p><a target="_blank" href="https://www.growersagri.com">www.growersagri.com</a></p>
 		</div>
 	</div>